 Visitor Information: Fort Simpson Visitor Information Centre, first building on the left as you come into town, is open daily in summer; phone 867-695-3182.

-Fort Simpson has all visitor services, including motels and bed-and-breakfast accommodations; 2 restaurants; 2 gas stations (1 with repair service); 2 grocery stores, department store, hardware store, a bank, laundromat, post office, and craft shop.
-Camping at Fort Simpson Territorial Park.
+Fort Simpson is a full-service community.
+Accommodations at motels and bed-and-breakfasts.
+There are 2 restaurants; 2 gas stations, one with repair service (unleaded and propane available); 2 grocery stores, department store, hardware store, a bank, laundromat, post office, and 1 craft shop.
+Small engine repair shop and mechanics available.
+Diesel available at Imperial Oil bulk plant Monday through Friday.

 - Cabin home of Fort Simpson pioneer and prospector Albert Faille.